 Hazard Aspect Possible control measures ✓ if in place ★ if not or n/a Where: ★ state action to be taken with timescales ★ any additional control measures ✓ site specific details Residual Risk rating High, medium, low Sufficient ongoing enhanced cleaning in areas occupied by staff and pupils.
-(Areas that have not been not occupied and secured prior to the reopening fully do not need cleaning for infection control purposes).
+Any unoccupied areas due to fewer pupils being in school can be cleaned less regularly and secured and/or signed to restrict access.
 A list of touch points and surfaces that will receive regular cleaning has been created.
 These will include door handles, WC flush handles, WC vanity surfaces, taps, push plates, dining tables, door and gate entry systems, photocopier control panels, banisters, chairs, light switches.
 Frequently touched surfaces and touch points are cleaned using sanitizing chemicals.
 The frequency of necessary cleaning has been identified.
-More frequent cleaning is required of rooms / shared areas that are used by different groups.
-Note: By the end of the summer term, Public Health England will publish revised guidance for cleaning non-healthcare settings (including schools) to advise on general cleaning.
-Areas that have been deep cleaned have a notice on the door.
+More frequent cleaning is required of rooms / shared areas that are used by different groups. > Areas that have been deep cleaned have a notice on the door.
 This is then on a rota to revisit and clean, to ensure that surfaces are constantly cleaned.
 High usage areas - reception steamed Monday - Nursery steamed Friday.
 Daily cleaning of the school.
 Interim cleaning by cleaner 2hrs of touched surfaces.
 Site manager - light switches, door handles, toilets - ongoing throughout the day.
 EYFS toys to be cleaned throughout the day and inbetween transition - bubbles to be applied to minimise infection.
 All staff have own disinfectant spray bottle - class labelled and cloth to clean chairs etc and touched surfaces in their classroom.
 Bottle stored in locked cupboard when not in use.
 Cleaning equipment stored in a locked cupboard and in locked shed.
 Site Manager refills bottles with fluid - guidance led.
 RA from Cleaning services.
 Map of school identifies areas that are allocated to cleaners - quality assurance.
-Wherever possible contactless payments are accepted on site rather than cash.
+Reminded 4.1.21 Reminded WB 18.1.21 Wherever possible contactless payments are accepted on site rather than cash.
 In the event that this isn't possible, office staff should wash or sanitise their hands immediately after handling any coins. ✓ Only contactless payment accepted in school.
 If handling cash - visitors use hand sanitiser.
 Staff use hand sanitiser or wash hands with soap.
-Hygiene - Classroom group bubble Soft furnishings, soft toys and toys that are hard or impossible to clean (such as play dough or those with intricate parts) have been removed from use in rooms which more than one bubble group uses. ✓ All soft furnishing and toys removed to limit infection.
+Reminded 4.1.21 - parents to use BACS Hygiene - Classroom group bubble Soft furnishings, soft toys and toys that are hard or impossible to clean (such as play dough or those with intricate parts) have been removed from use in rooms which more than one bubble group uses. √ All soft furnishing and toys removed to limit infection.
 No playdough to be used, unless labelled individual sealed tubs are provided.
 All small parts removed.
 All surfaces cleaned with disinfectant.
 Water tray emptied end of day but must have fairy liquid in it.
 All chd wash hands before and after using sand and water.
 Sand has salt in advised by Mary Prest.
 Intricate toys removed due to high risk and impossible to clean.
 Lego and small items washed with soapy water daily using laundry bags.
-All equipment used in the sand must be cleaned with soapy water at least twice a day L
+All equipment used in the sand must be cleaned with soapy water at least twice a day Reminded 4.1.21 Low